91jpark19/2021_Spring_finals/README.md

 * H2b.
 Partically Rejected: after 20 years since the end of civil war, liberty score tend to drop if there is more fatalities

 **9. Limitations**

+There are two limitations.
+One arise from the problem inherent in the dataset.
+First is incompleteness.
+Original data of [civil war data](https://doi.org/10.3886/ICPSR09905.v1) contained many missing values.
+Furthermore, TAJIKISTAN was labeled as TAKJIKISTAN in [civil war data](https://doi.org/10.3886/ICPSR09905.v1), which might have been neglected without close inspection.
+At the same time, [democracy data](https://doi.org/10.3886/ICPSR20440.v1) had missing values in the population column.
+Aside from incompletness of two datasets, another problem is incompatability. [civil war data](https://doi.org/10.3886/ICPSR09905.v1) contained SARDINA, which is not included in [democracy data](https://doi.org/10.3886/ICPSR20440.v1).

+The second limitation is a method-wise limitation.
+This study